phusion/holy-build-box/README.md

 ### Isolated build environment based on Docker and CentOS 7

-The Holy Build Box environment is built on CentOS 7.
-This allows it to produce binaries that work on pretty much any amd64 or arm64 Linux distribution released since 2015.
+The Holy Build Box environment is built on Enterprise Linux 8.
+This allows it to produce binaries that work on pretty much any amd64 or arm64 Linux distribution released since 2020.
 The only currently-prominent Linux distribution that the produced binaries may not run on, is Alpine Linux.
 [See the FAQ entry.](#which-linux-distributions-do-binaries-compiled-with-holy-build-box-support)

 The environment is bare-bones with almost nothing installed.
 Besides the basics, only a compiler toolchain is provided.
-The toolchain is more recent than the one provided by CentOS 7.
+The toolchain is more recent than the one provided by Enterprise Linux 8.

- * GCC 9.3.1 (C and C++ support; in particular, C++14 is supported)
+ * GCC 9.2.1 (C and C++ support; in particular, C++14 is supported)
  * GNU make
- * autoconf 2.69
+ * autoconf
- * automake 1.13.4
+ * automake
- * libtool 2.4.2
+ * libtool
- * pkg-config 0.29.2
+ * pkg-config
- * ccache 3.7.12
+ * ccache
- * CMake 3.19.3
+ * CMake
- * Python 2.7.5 (+ setuptools and pip)
+ * Python 2.7 (+ setuptools and pip)

 ### Included static libraries

 Holy Build Box also includes static versions of certain libraries.
 These libraries are more recent than the ones shipped with CentOS 7.

- * zlib 1.2.11
+ * zlib 1.3.1
- * OpenSSL 1.1.1i
+ * OpenSSL 3.3.0
- * curl and libcurl 7.74.0
+ * curl and libcurl 8.7.1
- * SQLite 2020-3340000
+ * SQLite 2024-3450300

 These libraries are provided in multiple variants, each compiled with different compilation flags.
 The different variants will be covered with in [Tutorial 5: Using library variants](TUTORIAL-5-LIBRARY-VARIANTS.md) and in the [Library variants](LIBRARY-VARIANTS.md) guide.